andrewmatlock/Indux/docs/docs/elements/dropdowns.md

 Hover dropdowns include a small delay to prevent accidental auto-close if the mouse briefly leaves the trigger or menu area.

 ::: brand icon="lucide:info"
-Avoid mixing `x-dropdown.hover` and `x-tooltip` on the same trigger button, since they both try to appear on the hover state and conflict.
+Avoid mixing `x-dropdown.hover` and `x-tooltip` on the same trigger button, since they both require a hover state.
 :::

 ---